callistusystan/Codr/README.md

                       example: codr -t ./template.py
                       example: codr -t default

-                      NOTE: templateFile must be a valid path to an existing file
+                      NOTE: templateFile must be a valid path to an existing file.
-                      NOTE: may require "sudo su"
+                      NOTE: may require "sudo su".

   -r, --runscript     sets the specified runscript that will be generated when extracting problem data.
                       the runscript may be reset to default by specifying "default".